Iqra9898tahir/playwright-basics-to-advanced/22-playwright-interview-scenarios/README.md

 Reuse it across tests

-Avoid UI login for every test
+Avoid repeated UI logins

-Why:
+Why this is important

 Faster execution

 More stable tests

-Less dependency on external auth systems
+Less dependency on external authentication systems

-4️⃣ Network Dependency Failure
-❓ Question

-Your test depends on a backend API that sometimes fails.
+4. Backend API Instability Affecting UI Tests
+Scenario

+UI tests fail because backend APIs are unstable.

-What strategy would you use to keep UI tests stable?
+What strategy would you use?

-✅ Answer

-Use API mocking where possible
+Mock API responses where possible

 Intercept network calls

-Validate UI independently from backend instability
+Validate UI behavior independently

-Real-World Justification:
+Key principle

-“UI tests should validate UI behavior, not backend reliability.”
+UI tests should validate UI behavior, not backend reliability.

-5️⃣ Handling Dynamic Elements (Modern SPA)
+5. Handling Dynamic Elements in Modern SPAs
-❓ Question
+Scenario

-Elements load dynamically after API responses.
+Elements appear after API calls, causing flaky tests.
-How do you avoid flaky waits?

-✅ Answer
+Correct approach

-Avoid waitForTimeout
+Avoid waitForTimeout()

-Use auto-waiting in Playwright
+Rely on Playwright’s auto-waiting

-Wait for specific UI conditions (visibility, enabled state)
+Wait for specific UI conditions

-Leverage expect() assertions with retries
+Use expect() assertions with retries

-6️⃣ Test Runner Configuration (Large Project)
-❓ Question
+Why this works

+Reduces flakiness

+Makes tests more deterministic

+6. Optimizing Test Execution for Large Suites
+Scenario

-Your project has 1,000+ tests.
+Your project has over 1,000 Playwright tests.

-How would you optimize Playwright execution?
+How do you optimize execution?

-✅ Answer

 Split tests using projects

-Run smoke tests separately
+Separate smoke tests from regression tests

-Configure retries only in CI
+Enable retries only in CI

 Use parallel execution wisely

-7️⃣ Debugging a Failing Test (Real Scenario)
-❓ Question
+7. Debugging Tests That Fail Only in Headless Mode Scenario

-A test passes locally but fails only in headless mode.
+A test passes locally but fails in headless execution.
-How do you debug it?

-✅ Answer
+Debugging steps

-Run in headed mode locally
+Run tests in headed mode locally

 Enable Playwright trace viewer

-Capture screenshots & videos
+Capture screenshots and videos

-Compare viewport and timing differences
+Check viewport and timing differences

-8️⃣ Page Object Model Design
+8. Page Object Model (POM) Design Issues
-❓ Question
+Scenario

-Your POMs are growing very large and hard to maintain.
+Page Objects are growing very large and hard to maintain.

-What refactoring would you do?
+How would you refactor?

-✅ Answer

 Split pages into components

+Keep Page Objects action-focused

-Avoid assertions inside page objects
+Avoid assertions inside Page Objects

-Keep POMs action-focused

-Move validations to test layer
+Move validations to test files

-9️⃣ CI/CD Integration Failure
-❓ Question
+9. CI/CD Pipeline Failures
+Scenario

-Playwright tests are slow and flaky in CI.
+Playwright tests are flaky and slow in CI pipelines.

-What steps would you take?
+How would you improve reliability?

-✅ Answer

 Run in headless mode

-Reduce browser launches
+Reduce unnecessary browser launches

-Use retries only in CI
+Enable retries only in CI

-Analyze reports & traces
+Analyze HTML reports and traces

-🔥 How Interviewers Judge You

-They don’t want:
-❌ “Playwright is a testing tool”
-❌ “Locators are used to find elements”

-They want:
-✅ Decision making
-✅ Trade-offs
-✅ Real-world reasoning